 Nearly half of all sexually active people will contract some form of HPV within their lifetime.
-That’s right: unless you tighten that chastity belt for the long haul, you have a one in two chance of contracting HPV.
+That’s right: unless you tighten that chastity belt for the long haul, you have a 50$ chance of contracting HPV.
 Some experts believe that is a conservative estimate.
-There are a hundred varieties of HPV – the human papillomavirus – and around 40 are sexually transmitted.
+There are a hundred varieties of HPV – the human papillomavirus – and around 40 types are sexually transmitted.
 Of these, some fall into the low-risk category; these strains of HPV, especially HPV 6 and 11, can produce the mother of all mood-killers: genital warts.
 Genital warts won’t kill you.
 They are irritating and nasty, but they are easily dealt with through creams, medications, and sometimes surgery.

 Some HPV strains fall into the high-risk category.
 These HPV strains are responsible for nearly all cases of cervical cancer.
 HPV 16 and 18 alone are responsible for approximately 70% of all cases.
 So can high-risk HPV hurt men?
 Yes.
 Though far less common, high-risk HPV can also cause cancer of the penis, anus (most common in gay/bisexual men), vagina, and vulva.
 Men should be concerned about HPV, as they could pass it to a loved one or anyone deluded enough to have sex with them.
 Though there is currently no cure for HPV, below you’ll find how to deal with the affliction.